 Network of One-Stop Partners or Specialized Centers: Any network of one-stop partners or specialized centers must connect to the comprehensive one-stop center in the area, as well as, any appropriate affiliate centers (i.e. such as having processes in place to make referrals to the comprehensive and affiliate sites).
-(20 CFR 678.320)

-- a).
-Wagner-Peyser employment services cannot stand alone in a specialized center. - b).
-Consistent with the requirements for an affiliated site, a specialized center must include other programs besides Wagner-Peyser employment services, local veterans' employment representatives, disabled veterans' outreach program specialists, and unemployment compensation (20 CFR 678.315). - III.
-One-Stop Delivery System Electronic Access: In addition to providing access to services through the mandatory comprehensive physical one-stop center and any affiliated sites or specialized centers, required one-stop partner programs must provide access to programs, services, and activities through electronic means, where applicable and practicable.
-(20 CFR 678.300e) - a).
-The provision of programs and services by electronic methods such as Web sites, telephones, or other means must improve the efficiency, coordination, and quality of one-stop partner services. - b).
-Electronic delivery must not replace access to such services at a comprehensive one-stop center or be a substitute to making services available at an affiliated site if the partner is participating in an affiliated site. - c).
-Electronic delivery systems must be in compliance with the nondiscrimination and equal opportunity provisions of WIOA in section 188 and the implementing regulations at 29 CFR part 37. - IV.
-Required ARIZONA@WORK Delivery System Partners: An entity identified as a one-stop delivery system partner is the grant recipient, administrative entity, or organization responsible for administering the funds of the specified program in the local area.
-The term "entity" does not include the service providers that contract with, or are sub-recipients of, the local administrative entity.
-For programs that do not include local administrative entities, the responsible State agency should be the partner.
-If a program or activity listed as a required partner is not carried out in a local area, the requirements relating to a required one-stop partner are not applicable to such program or activity in that local one-stop system (20 CFR 678.415).
+- A. Wagner-Peyser employment services cannot stand alone in a specialized center. - B. Consistent with the requirements for an affiliated site, a specialized center must include other programs besides Wagner-Peyser employment services, local veterans' employment representatives, disabled veterans' outreach program specialists, and unemployment compensation.

+V. One-Stop Delivery System Electronic Access

+In addition to providing access to services through the mandatory comprehensive physical one-stop center and any affiliated sites or specialized centers, required one-stop partner programs must provide access to programs, services, and activities through electronic means, where applicable and practicable.

+- A. The provision of programs and services by electronic methods such as websites, telephones, or other means must improve the efficiency, coordination, and quality of one-stop partner services. - B. Electronic delivery must not replace access to in-person services at comprehensive one-stop centers or be a substitute for making services available at an affiliated site if the partner is participating in an affiliated site. - C. Electronic delivery systems must be in compliance with the nondiscrimination and equal opportunity provisions of WIOA.

+VI.
+Required ARIZONA@WORK Delivery System Partners

+An entity identified as a one-stop delivery system partner is the grant recipient, administrative entity, or organization responsible for administering the funds of the specified program in the local area.
+The term "entity" does not include service providers, or sub-recipients.
+For programs that do not include local administrative entities, the responsible State agency must be the partner.

-The entities responsible for administering the following programs and activities in the local area are required one-stop delivery system partners (20 CFR 678.400):
+The entities responsible for administering the following programs and activities in the local area are required one-stop delivery system partners: